sandeepchoudhary85/test/README.md

  /*
  *
- * The mail Function is start
+ * The main Function is start
  *
  */